AtorvastatinSkip to the navigation

 Replenish Depleted Nutrients

-In a group of patients beginning treatment with atorvastatin, the average concentration of coenzyme Q10 in blood plasma decreased within 14 days, and had fallen by approximately 50% after 30 days of treatment.1 Many doctors recommend that people taking HMG-CoA reductase inhibitor drugs such as atorvastatin also supplement with approximately 100 mg CoQ10 per day, although lower amounts, such as 10 to 30 mg per day, might conceivably be effective in preventing the decline in CoQ10 levels.The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.
+In a group of patients beginning treatment with atorvastatin, the average concentration of coenzyme Q10 in blood plasma decreased within 14 days, and had fallen by approximately 50% after 30 days of treatment.1 Many doctors recommend CoQ10 supplementation to prevent the drug-induced decline in CoQ10 levels.

 Reduce Side Effects

-In a preliminary trial, supplementation with vitamin D appeared to prevent muscle-related side effects in patients taking statin drugs.3 The amount of vitamin D used in this study was very large (up to 50,000 IU twice a week) and potentially toxic.
-People taking statin drugs should consult with their doctor regarding how much vitamin D can be taken.The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.
+In a preliminary trial, supplementation with vitamin D appeared to prevent muscle-related side effects in patients taking statin drugs.6 The amount of vitamin D used in this study was very large (up to 50,000 IU twice a week) and potentially toxic.
+People taking statin drugs should consult with their doctor regarding how much vitamin D can be taken.

-The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.
+In one study, supplementation with 15 grams of psyllium per day for eight weeks enhanced the cholesterol-lowering effect of simvastatin.8The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.

-A synthetic molecule related to Reference beta-sitosterol , sitostanol, is available in a special margarine and has been shown to Reference lower cholesterol levels.
-In one study, supplementing with 1.8 grams of sitostanol per day for six weeks enhanced the cholesterol-lowering effect of various statin drugs.4
+A synthetic molecule related to beta-sitosterol , sitostanol, is available in a special margarine and has been shown to lower cholesterol levels.
+In one study, supplementing with 1.8 grams of sitostanol per day for six weeks enhanced the cholesterol-lowering effect of various statin drugs.9The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.

 St. John's Wort

-St. John's wort increases the activity of an enzyme in the body that metabolizes atorvastatin 5.
-Consequently, supplementation with St. John's wort may increase the metabolism of, and therefore reduce the activity of, atorvastatin.
+St. John's wort increases the activity of an enzyme in the body that metabolizes atorvastatin 11.
+Consequently, supplementation with St. John's wort may increase the metabolism of, and therefore reduce the activity of, atorvastatin.The interaction is supported by preliminary, weak, fragmentary, and/or contradictory scientific evidence.

 Potential Negative Interaction

 Grapefruit contains substances that may inhibit the body's ability to break down atorvastatin; consuming grapefruit or grapefruit juice might therefore increase the potential toxicity of the drug.
-There is one case report of a woman developing severe muscle damage from simvastatin (a drug similar to atorvastatin) after she began eating one grapefruit per day.6 Although there have been no reports of a grapefruit-atorvastatin interaction, to be on the safe side, people taking atorvastatin should not eat grapefruit or drink grapefruit juice.
+There is one case report of a woman developing severe muscle damage from simvastatin (a drug similar to atorvastatin) after she began eating one grapefruit per day.12 Although there have been no reports of a grapefruit-atorvastatin interaction, to be on the safe side, people taking atorvastatin should not eat grapefruit or drink grapefruit juice.

 Red Yeast Rice

-A study of 37 people with high cholesterol treated with diet and HMG-CoA reductase inhibitors found blood vitamin A levels increased over two years of therapy.10 Until more is known, people taking HMG-CoA reductase inhibitors, including atorvastatin, should have blood levels of vitamin A monitored if they intend to supplement vitamin A.
+A study of 37 people with high cholesterol treated with diet and HMG-CoA reductase inhibitors found blood vitamin A levels increased over two years of therapy.17 Until more is known, people taking HMG-CoA reductase inhibitors, including atorvastatin, should have blood levels of vitamin A monitored if they intend to supplement vitamin A.